Notice of Privacy Practices

 About This Notice

-This notice is based on state and federal law, as well as our code of ethics.
+This notice is based on state and federal law.
 It explains our responsibilities and privacy practices regarding your personal information.
-Group Health is required to protect the privacy of your personal information, provide you with this notice, and abide by the terms of this notice.
+We are required to protect the privacy of your personal information, provide you with this notice, and abide by the terms of this notice.

-At Group Health, safeguarding your privacy and the confidentiality of your personal information is a priority.
-Group Health policies and procedures are designed to protect your personal information in written, verbal, and electronic forms.
-Access to your information is kept to a minimum for the intended purpose and provided only for legitimate business need.
+Safeguarding your privacy and the confidentiality of your personal information is a priority.
+Our policies and procedures are designed to protect your personal information in written, verbal, and electronic forms.
+Access to your personal information is kept to a minimum for the intended purpose and provided only for legitimate business need.
 Physical, electronic, and other safeguards help to protect against unauthorized access to your information.

-Group Health Cooperative and Group Health Options, Inc. offer health care coverage to members through individual and group plans.
-Group Health Cooperative also delivers care to patients in medical facilities we own and operate.
-Depending on your relationship with Group Health, we may collect, use, and share your information in slightly different ways.
+Kaiser Foundation Health Plan of Washington and Kaiser Foundation Health Plan of Washington Options, Inc. offer health care coverage to members through individual and group plans.
+Kaiser Permanente also delivers care to patients in medical facilities.
+Depending on your relationship with us, we may collect, use, and share your information in slightly different ways.

-When you apply for health coverage, Group Health Cooperative or Group Health Options, Inc. may receive your personal information directly from you or from third parties, which may include agents, brokers/producers, a trust, or your employer.
+When you apply for health coverage, Kaiser Foundation Health Plan of Washington and Kaiser Foundation Health Plan of Washington Options, Inc. may receive your personal information directly from you or from third parties, which may include agents, brokers/producers, a trust, or your employer.
 We may share your personal information with the health plan administrator through which you receive your health benefits, to permit them to manage the business functions of the health plan.
 For example, we may share health plan enrollment and eligibility information with plan administrators.
 We may also share information that does not identify specific members with a plan administrator.

-If you are enrolled in a self-funded plan through your employer, Group Health Cooperative or Group Health Options, Inc., may act as an "administrative services organization" for your self-funded plan and may receive and share information with the plan administrator, usually your employer, for certain administrative activities.
+If you are enrolled in a self-funded plan through your employer, Kaiser Foundation Health Plan of Washington and Kaiser Foundation Health Plan of Washington Options, Inc. may act as an “administrative services organization” for your self-funded plan and may receive and share information with the plan administrator, usually your employer, for certain administrative activities.
 For example, we may share claims information for health care services you have received.
 The plan administrator must confirm that it will protect your personal information in accordance with the law.

-If you are a patient at a Group Health Cooperative owned and operated facility, we keep a record of health care services you receive from us, as well as medical records sent to us from other health care providers.
-We will not share your information with others unless directed by you or otherwise allowed by law.
+If you are a patient at a Kaiser Permanente facility, we keep a record of health care services you receive from us, as well as medical records sent to us from other health care providers.
+We will not share your information with others unless directed by you or otherwise allowed or required by law.

-Group Health uses and shares your personal information to provide treatment, receive and provide payment for health care services, and conduct health care operations.
+We use and share your personal information to provide treatment, receive and provide payment for health care services, and conduct health care operations.
 Some examples of how we may use or share your personal information without your authorization are described below.
 If you do not receive your health care from us, some of the following examples may not apply to you.

-If you are a patient in a Group Health Cooperative medical facility, we may use or share your personal information to provide you medical care.
+If you are a patient in a Kaiser Permanente medical facility, we may use or share your personal information to provide you medical care.
 For example, our physicians, nurses, pharmacists, and lab technicians may share your personal information to provide you health care services.
-In addition, we may share your personal information with health care providers or suppliers outside of Group Health for consultation, referral, or coordination of your care.
+In addition, we may share your personal information with health care providers or suppliers outside of Kaiser Permanente for consultation, referral, or coordination of your care.

 - Determining benefit eligibility and coordinating benefits with other health plans